willvieira/ms_STM-managed/manuscript/manuscript.md

 #### Thinning of boreal trees in mixed stands

 The exclusion of boreal trees by temperate trees in mixed stands is a function of the instability of the mixed stand $\theta$ and the ratio of competitive abilities between temperate and boreal species, $\theta_T$.
-Thinning of boreal species in mixed stands is modelled as an increase of the probability of mixed stands to become temperate by two different ways.
+Thinning of boreal species in mixed stands is modelled as an increase of the probability of mixed stands to become temperate in two different ways.

 First, thinning of boreal species can be translated into a decrease of the persistence of the mixed stand ($P(M|M) = 1-\theta$), thus increasing $\theta$: